 All digital and IP telephones utilize a single PCB with surface-mounted components assuring the highest product quality and long life.
 Samsung's customary large, easy-to-read displays and LEDs in the button design make them much easier to use.
 In many instances, sophisticated features are made simple through the use of friendly display prompts or push-on/push-off feature keys.

-The OfficeServ 7100 includes all of this, PLUS the same, robust, time proven, market tested feature package offered on the OfficeServ 7200 and OfficeServ 7400 products.
+The OfficeServ 7030 includes all of this, PLUS the same, robust, time proven, market tested feature package offered on the other OfficeServ products.

 BENEFITS